The Sugar Beet Harvest

 Obviously, Americans love their sugar!

-And while working the Sugar Beet Harvest is a unique Workamping experience, the hiring team likes to be upfront and honest about the details of this opportunity to ensure that RVers are making the best decision for their personal situations when deciding if this opportunity is right for them.
+And while working the Sugar Beet Harvest is a unique Workamping experience, the hiring team likes to be upfront and honest about the details of working at the Sugar Beet Harvest, to ensure that RVers are making the best decision for their personal situations when deciding if this workamping opportunity is right for them.

-In a recent online webinar with the Express Employment Team, they made it crystal clear that positions at the Sugar Beet Harvest and the whole experience “is not for everybody” so make sure you read on and do your due diligence to gather all the information before submitting your application for this year’s harvest.
+In a recent online webinar with the Express Employment Team, they made it crystal clear that positions at the Sugar Beet Harvest and the whole experience “is not for everybody” so make sure you read on and do your due diligence to gather all the information you need to know about Sugar Beet Harvest jobs before submitting your application for this year’s harvest.

 With that said, many RVers make this short commitment a reoccurring staple in their workamping arsenal before hunkering down for the Winter, so almost 400 of those are already spoken for by the almost 50% of returning RVers.